rtyle/st-edge/driver/sundial/README.md

 Expect a bridge device to be created in SmartThings for each Sundial and a device with Switch capabilities for each tripped angle.

+Use the settings of the Sundial bridge device to specify your location (Latitude, Longitude and Height).
+To create another Sundial, set the New setting of an existing one to true and then back to false.

 The on/off status of each switch is only affected by the configured location and solar angle.
 The switches cannot be manipulated otherwise.